- It's a cream product (usually a lipstick)

 |L-R: Cake (3 layers), Jam (3 layers), Sultry, Flamenco.|

 Just for fun, here's a comparison of Sultry and Kiss Kiss Bang Bang.
-Sultry is the tiniest bit darker and warmer, but they're essentially indistinguishable, at least on my hand:
+Sultry is the tiniest bit warmer, but they're essentially indistinguishable, at least on my hand:

 Finally, and entirely against the spirit of panning projects, can we talk about a ridiculous lipstick that vaulted to the top of my wishlist this morning?

 This is Rebirth, one of the three marbled "Lava Lips" released with Illamasqua's new Aftermath collection.
-(I keep wanting to write "Rebirth" as "Afterbirth," yikes.)
+(My brain keeps combining "Aftermath" and "Rebirth" into "Afterbirth," yikes.)
 I know it's gimmicky.
 I know it's overpriced ($27, plus $7.50 for international shipping).
 I know I have enough red lipsticks.
 I know I haven't been terribly impressed with the Illamasqua lipsticks I've swatched in Selfridges.
 But look at that smoky swirly witchy perfection, you guys.
 This threatens to be another Black Lace Rabbit situation, but I can't help it: I'm smitten.
 Save me from myself.